gnosis/owl-token/README.md

 # In a release branch (i.e. release/vX.Y.X)
 # Migrate the version to the testnets, at least rinkeby, and posibly mainnet
 # You can optionally change the gas price using the GAS_PRICE_GWEI env variable
+# if you are changing LOCK_END_TIME here, flag --reset is NECESSARY as you are re-deploying
 yarn restore
-MNEMONIC=$MNEMONIC_OWL yarn migrate --network rinkeby
+MNEMONIC=$MNEMONIC_OWL yarn migrate --network rinkeby (npm) > MNEMONIC=$MNEMONIC_OWL npm run migrate -- --network rinkeby

 # Extract the network file
 yarn networks-extract